ChainArgos/chainargosdocs.github.io/_posts/2023-09-07-Upgradeable-Proxy-Contracts.markdown

 }
 ```
 You do not need to be a solidity expert, or even have programming experience, to figure this out.
-All you need is to understand teh vocabulary and basic concepts.
+All you need is to understand the vocabulary and basic concepts.

 So that contract was upgradeable.
 It was not immutable.
-And per etherscan it processed 962 transcactions over a period of about two months.
+And per etherscan it processed 962 transactions over a period of about two months.
 You can see that [here](https://etherscan.io/txs?a=0xb541fc07bc7619fd4062a54d96268525cbc6ffef&p=1).

 # Base